 To change the project facets for the web module, right click on DocumentManagerWeb->Properties->Project Facets.
 See Figure 22.

+On runtimes tab uncheck JBoss runtime.
+Then restart eclipse.

 Change Dynamic Web Module to 3.0 and change Java to 1.8.